 First party Cookies used on our site

 Our Site may place and access certain first-party Cookies on your computer or device.
 First-party Cookies are those placed directly by us and are used only by us.
 The Cookies to facilitate and improve your experience of Our Site and to provide and improve Our services.
 We have carefully chosen these Cookies and have taken steps to ensure that your privacy and personal data is protected and respected at all times.

 Certain features of Our Site depend on Cookies to function.
-Cookie Law deems these Cookies to be “strictly necessary”.
-These Cookies are shown in the table below.
+Both the PECR and GDPR deems these Cookies to be “strictly necessary”.
+The Cookies we use on Our Site are strictly Session and Security cookies that do not collect any Personally Identifiable Information (PII).
+They are shown in the table below.
 Your consent will not be sought to place these Cookies, but it is still important that you are aware of them.
 You may still block these Cookies by changing your internet browser’s settings as detailed in this Policy document, but please be aware that Our Site may not work properly if you do so.
 We have taken great care to ensure that your privacy is not at risk by allowing them.

 The following first-party Cookies may be placed on your computer or device: